Attribute Requirement Levels

 The requirement level for an attribute is specified by semantic conventions depending on attribute availability across instrumented entities, performance, security, and other factors.
 When specifying requirement levels, a semantic convention MUST take into account signal-specific requirements.

-For example, Metric attributes that may have high cardinality can only be defined with
+For example, Metric attributes that may have high cardinality can only be

 A semantic convention that refers to an attribute from another semantic convention MAY modify the requirement level within its own scope.
 Otherwise, requirement level from the referred semantic convention applies.